 For Linux Dedicated Servers

-You can check the status of a software RAID array with the command cat /proc/mdstat.
+You can read the status of the software RAID in the shell with the command cat /proc/mdstat.

-The following commands are exemplary and must be adapted accordingly!
+All commands shown below are examples and must be adapted accordingly!

-Below is an example of the output if both disks are present and correctly mounted:
+First, an example of a status message when both disks are present and mounted correctly:

 Personalities : [raid1] read_ahead 1024 sectors md2 : active raid1 sda3 sdb3 262016 blocks [2/2] [UU] md1 : active raid1 sda2 sdb2 119684160 blocks [2/2] [UU] md0 : active raid1 sda1 sdb1 102208 blocks [2/2] [UU] unused devices: <none>

 The example shows three RAID arrays (md0, md1, md2).
-On the second line for each device, the state of each partition is shown within square brackets at the end.
-A U means that the respective device is up, or functional.
+In the second line in each case, the state of the individual partitions is shown at the end in square brackets.
+A U means that the respective device is in order (up).

-If a disk is down (not functioning), the output looks similar to the following:
+If a hard disk (here sdb) is missing, the output looks similar to the following:

 Personalities : [raid1] read_ahead 1024 sectors md0 : active raid1 sda1 102208 blocks [2/1] [U_] md2 : active raid1 sda3 262016 blocks [2/1] [U_] md1 : active raid1 sda2 119684160 blocks [2/1] [U_] unused devices: <none>